PKI Certificate Issuer

 2. Under the key details, you will see a button reading Generate PKI Certificate, tap it.

-3. Fill in the public key (PEM format), which can be either copied in or uploaded from a file.
+3. Fill in the public key (PEM format) or the CSR .

 4. Tap generate, and if all parameters are valid, you will get a certificate.